Dhruvagnihotri/AnsweringQuestionsOnGivenImages/README.md

 Here, I try to answer questions based on real world images.
-As an input the model is given images and questions associated with that image and the model is trained to predict the most logical answer after passing the images with a CNN and questions separtely in a LSTM.
+As an input the model is given images and questions associated with that image and the model is trained to predict the most logical answer after passing the images through a CNN and depth CNN.
+Questions are passed separtely through LSTM for feature extraction.
+I have Used the NLTK libraries to extract information from the question which is used to model the probabilities of the possible answers in the image.

 ![images-compiled-33](https://user-images.githubusercontent.com/35123745/34661118-5ed0b6f4-f415-11e7-8820-a4dea2caf754.jpg)